emilyselwood/MinorPlanetCenterReader/README.md

 ## Setup ##

 Currently we don't have a maven repo hosting this so you will need to build the jars your self.
+It is being worked on, hopefully it wont be too much longer.
 ```
 $ git clone https://github.com/wselwood/MinorPlanetCenterReader.git
 $ cd MinorPlanetCenterReader